-Control theory implies an active role, or responsibility towards
+Control theory implies an active role, or

-the forces within us.
+to satisfy the forces within us.

-Sometimes this behavior may be ineffective or even destructive.
+Sometimes, this behavior may be ineffective or even destructive.

 For example, Glasser describes psychosomatic Illness, drug addiction,

 and other radical behaviors as an individuals struggling to gain

 control of their lives in the best way they know how.
 Conversely,

 he illustrates why some people give up when feeling they have

 lost control.
 This ineffective behavior may persists even when

 Others may choose depressing or anxieting, or perhaps the